-The Group’s solvency surplus at the end of 2011 has reduced to 232.3% of the required margin from 396.2% recorded in 2010.
-The decrease in solvency surplus was attributed to the increase in net premium underwritten for the year and the decrease in net asset position caused by the loss after tax of USD57.6 million.
+The Group’s solvency surplus at the end of 2012 had reduced further to 211.1% of the required margin from 231.2% recorded in 2011.
+The decrease in solvency surplus was attributed to the increase in the required margin and change in the net asset position due to profit recorded for 2012.

-The Division’s gross retakaful contribution had increased by 72.6% to USD4.85 million from USD2.81 million recorded in 2010.
-A deficit of USD1.2 million was recorded by the retakaful fund mainly due to the increase in claims paid and provision for outstanding claims.
+The gross retakaful contribution from the Division decreased by 35.5% to USD3.13 million from USD4.85 million recorded in 2011.
+A deficit of USD0.9 million was recorded by the retakaful fund mainly due to the increase in claims paid and provision for outstanding claims.

 Financial Strength Rating

-A.M.
-Best Company had, on July 9th ,2012 removed ratings on the Company from under review with negative implications and affirmed the Company’s financial strength rating of A- (Excellent) and issuer credit rating of “a-“.
-The outlook assigned to both ratings is stable.
+On December 12th, 2012, A.M.
+Best Company had affirmed the financial strength rating of A- (Excellent) and issuer credit rating of “a-“ of the Company.
+The outlook of both ratings is stable.

 Corporate Social Responsibility (CSR)